danielabar/meblog/src/markdown/stripe-test-clocks-payment-webhooks.md

 end
 ```

-The `stripe_price_id` comes from your own integration — it's the test-mode ID for the [Price](https://docs.stripe.com/billing/subscriptions/build-subscriptions#create-pricing-model) associated with your subscription product.
+The `stripe_price_id` comes from your own integration (it's the test-mode ID for the [Price](https://docs.stripe.com/billing/subscriptions/build-subscriptions#create-pricing-model) associated with your subscription product).

 Now comes the trick.
 We swap the payment method to one of Stripe's [test cards that always fails](https://docs.stripe.com/testing#declined-payments):